german-reindeer/product-organizer/README.md

 The backend is Spring microservice with an H2 in-memory database

 ## Build & Run
-First you will need to build the microservice running following command
+First you will need to build the microservice running following commands
 ```
+cd product-organizer-backend
 ./gradlew build
 ```
 Afterwards move to the build folder and execute the built jar file.